 It was Éva.
 She and her daughter were in the lobby, and I had minutes to dress and meet them at the car—we were off to midnight mass!
 This was the beginning of an adventure that would take a similar, unpredictable turn each day.

-Groggy, I felt as though I must still be dreaming as I watched Éva’s little car careen through the narrow snowy streets of downtown Budapest.
-She double-parked next to St. Stephen’s cathedral and we ran through the giant doors and up to the choir loft.
+Groggy, and feeling as though I must be dreaming, I watched Éva’s little car careen through the narrow snowy streets of downtown Budapest.
+She parked on an icy sidewalk next to St. Stephen’s cathedral and we ran through the giant doors and up to the choir loft.
 She motioned for me to sit on a step next to the choir director, near the organ console.
-I was welcomed by everyone, and instantly enfolded in the rich harmonies of Hungarian carols—centuries-old traditions came to life.
-A large congregation stood below us, illuminated by warm candlelight.
+I was welcomed by everyone, and instantly steeped in the rich harmonies of Hungarian carols.
+A large congregation stood below us, illuminated by warm candlelight, and centuries-old traditions came to life.

 We played chamber music that night, and every night.
 They also quizzed me on the benefits of democracy—something that was very new to them.
 They talked a lot about Canada, where Éva had spent a year on student exchange.